江城子·天涯流落思无穷(别徐州)A Traveller of the World, a Seeker of the Soul

 translated by: Julia Min

-A traveller of the world, a seeker for the soul,
+A wanderer of the world, a seeker of the soul,

-I feel like we’ve just met; Now I’m set to go.
+I feel as if we’ve just met; now I’m set to go.

-The March river rippling forward in Sui Levees,
+The March river ripples on along the Sui Levees,

-I start southward, my back to the returning geese.
+I head southward, my back to the returning geese.

 How can I flow my tears now to Chu River East?